The Binary Rank of Circulant Block Matrices: Upper Bounds

 We turn to describe a partition of the ones in $M$ into combinatorial rectangles.
 We first define a collection of $r_1$ rectangles based on the rectangles $R^{(i)}_s$ with $i \in [m]$ and $s \in [r_i]$.
 To do so, for every $s \in [r_1]$, consider the set $F_s$ of all blocks $i \in [m]$ whose $s$th rectangle $R^{(i)}_s$ exists and is among the first $r_i$ rectangles of the block, namely, $F_s = \{ i \in [m] \mid s \leq r_i \}$.
 For every $s \in [r_1]$, we define the rectangle

 and we let $P$ denote the collection of these $r_1$ rectangles.
 We claim that for every $s \in [r_1]$, $P_s$ is a rectangle of ones in $M$.
 Indeed, for every $i, j \in F_s$, the rectangle $P_s$ covers in block $(i,j)$ of $M$ the ones covered by the rectangle $A^{(i)}_s \times B^{(j)}_s$.
 For $i=j$, this rectangle belongs to the given partition of the ones in $M^{(i)}$, and for $i \neq j$, all the entries of block $(i,j)$ in $M$ are ones, hence for both cases, the entries of $P_s$ have ones in $M$.
-We next claim that the rectangles of $P$ do not overlap.
-Indeed, their ones in block $(i,i)$ are those of the rectangles $A^{(i)}_s \times B^{(i)}_s$ for $s \in [r_i]$, which do not overlap because they belong to the given partition of the ones in $M^{(i)}$.
-Further, the ones of the rectangles of $P$ in block $(i,j)$ for $i \neq j$ are those of the rectangles $A^{(i)}_s \times B^{(j)}_s$ for $s \in [r_i] \cap [r_j]$, and these rectangles do not overlap because, by Item~\ref{itm:M2} of Definition~\ref{def:M_t,r}, their sets of rows are pairwise disjoint.
+We further claim that the rectangles of $P$ do not overlap.
+This indeed follows from Item~\ref{itm:M2} of Definition~\ref{def:M_t,r} that guarantees that their sets of rows are pairwise disjoint.

 We turn now to cover the remaining uncovered ones in $M$.
 To do so, fix some $i \in [m]$, and let us describe a collection of rectangles that form a partition of the remaining uncovered ones in the sub-matrix $Q_i$.
 First, we consider the $t_i-r_i$ rectangles $R^{(i)}_l$ for $l \in [t_i] \setminus [r_i]$ whose support lies on the $i$th diagonal block of $M$.
 Recall that these rectangles, together with the rectangles $R^{(i)}_s$ for $s \in [r_i]$ that are contained in the rectangles of $P$, form by Item~\ref{itm:M1} of Definition~\ref{def:M_t,r} a partition of the ones in the rows of $\{i\} \times [n_i]$ in $Q_i$.
 Each of the other rows of $Q_i$, whose indices do not belong to $\{i\} \times [n_i]$, is either uncovered at all so far, or is covered by the rectangles of $P$ at the columns of a unique set $B^{(i)}_s$ with $s \in [r_i]$, where the uniqueness follows from Item~\ref{itm:M2} of Definition~\ref{def:M_t,r}.
 By Item~\ref{itm:M3} of Definition~\ref{def:M_t,r}, the set of columns $\{i \} \times [n_i]$ of $Q_i$ is a disjoint union of certain column sets $B^{(i)}_l$ with $l \in [t_i] \setminus [r_i]$.
 This implies that the all-one rows in $Q_i$ that are not covered at all so far, can be covered by adding them to the row sets of the corresponding rectangles $R^{(i)}_l$ with $l \in [t_i] \setminus [r_i]$.
 Similarly, by Item~\ref{itm:M4} of Definition~\ref{def:M_t,r}, for every $s \in [r_i]$ it holds that the set of columns $(\{i \} \times [n_i]) \setminus B^{(i)}_s$ of $Q_i$ is a disjoint union of certain column sets $B^{(i)}_l$ with $l \in [t_i] \setminus [r_i]$.
 Therefore, the sets of rows of the rectangles $R^{(i)}_l$ with $l \in [t_i] \setminus [r_i]$ can be extended to cover the remaining uncovered ones in $Q_i$ as well.